Faith Lemire-Baeten Faith Lemire-Baeten

 🕛 12:00 PM – Pick-up + tour begins

-🍷 Visit 3 wineries (Want to sneak in a flower farm, creamery, or local perry tasting room?
+🍷 Visit 3 wineries in Southern Oregon (Want to sneak in a flower farm, creamery, or local perry tasting room?
 Just ask!)

 🍽️ 6:00 PM - Arrive at the concert for dinner and settling in with more wine!